UAlbertaALTLab/morphodict/docs/dictionary-data.md

     The `sources` are typically short abbreviations for the name of a source. `sources` is an array because multiple distinct sources may give the same, or essentially the same, definition for a word.

+    The optional `core_definition` field may specify a definition to use for auto-translation.
+For example, if an entry for ‘shoe’ has lots of details and notes, but when auto-translated into first person possessive it should simply become ‘my shoe’, you can specify the core definition as `shoe`.

+    The optional `semantic_definition` field may specify a definition to use instead of the main definition text when computing definition vectors for semantic search.
+This is related to the concept of the core definition, but may add additional relevant keywords, while leaving out stopwords or explanatory text such as the literal word ‘literally.’

   - The `slug` field, a required string, is a unique key for this entry that is used for several purposes, including user-facing URLs, to make